denizgenc/my-public-notes/security/web_security_malcolm_mcdonald/ch03_how_browsers_work.md

 # Chapter 3 - How browsers work
 This chapter covers:
 - Web page rendering
-- The browser security model
+- JavaScript and the browser security model
 - Attacks on the browser

 ## Web Page Rendering